 If you have been a Windows user for long enough, you might be well-versed in this trouble.
 The operating system raises an issue concerning user privileges and file paths due to the fact that all files do not have the same privilege levels.
 This error message is called 0x800700522 and is a safety measure to prevent users from tampering with sensitive files and folders of the system.

-Though it is there as a means of improving the robustness of the system, it sometimes causes undesired inconveniences.
-Especially when you attempt to do some system-level file modifications for some software that you are installing.
-Therefore, we will attempt to add the Required Privilege Is Not Held by the Client error to the list of those windows functions that were trying to be useful, but always end up getting disabled by the end-users.
+Though it is there to improve the system’s robustness, it sometimes causes undesired inconveniences.
+Especially when you attempt to do some system-level file modifications for the software you are installing; therefore, we will attempt to add the Required Privilege Is Not Held by the Client error to the list of those Windows functions that were trying to be helpful but always got disabled by the end-users.
 Let’s get on with it, shall we?

 Table of Contents

 - 1 How To Fix A Required Privilege Is Not Held By The Client

 - 2 Other solutions to fix the error

 - 3 FAQs

 - 4 Conclusion

 How To Fix A Required Privilege Is Not Held By The Client